BoySetsFire

 BoySetsFire is an American post-hardcore band from Newark, Delaware.
 Formed in October 1994, BoySetsFire is composed of guitarists Chad Istvan and Josh Latshaw, vocalist Nat Gray, drummer Jared Shavelson, and bassists Chris Rakus and Robert Ehrenbrand.
-Their lyrical themes are politically-driven.
+Their lyrical themes are politically driven.

 Biography

 BoySetsFire released their first demo albums in late 1994 and early 1995.
 In 1996, the band released their first EP, This Crying, This Screaming, My Voice Is Being Born.
 In 1997, they signed a contract with Initial Records and recorded their first album, The Day the Sun Went Out.

 In 1999, their second album, After the Eulogy was recorded, and BoySetsFire went on tour with Snapcase, as well as on Vans Warped tour.
 BoySetsFire then released a split-EP with Snapcase in 1999, as well as the Crush 'Em All Vol. 1 Metallica tribute with Shai Hulud for Undecided Records, and another with Coalesce in 2000.
 Their former bassist was replaced by Rob Avery.
-After being signed to Victory Records, the band moved to Wind-Up, an independent label distributed by Sony in the US.
+After being signed to Victory Records, the band moved to Wind-up, an independent label distributed by Sony in the US.
 Tomorrow Come Today was then released in 2003.

-Following a dispute with Wind-Up, in 2005 the band signed to the independent record label Burning Heart Records for worldwide distribution and Equal Vision Records for North American distribution.
-The album The Misery Index: Notes from the Plague Years got released in March 2006.
+Following a dispute with Wind-up, in 2005 the band signed to the independent record label Burning Heart Records for worldwide distribution and Equal Vision Records for North American distribution.
+The album The Misery Index: Notes from the Plague Years was released in March 2006.